Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bells Creek among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Bells Creek has seen approximately 593 new homes approved annually over the past five financial years, totalling an estimated 2,969 homes.
+AreaSearch analysis of ABS building approval numbers in Bells Creek shows around 593 new homes approved annually over the past five financial years, totalling an estimated 2,969 homes.
 As of FY-26286 approvals have been recorded.
-On average, 0.1 new residents per year arrive per new home in Bells Creek between FY-21 and FY-25, indicating that new supply is keeping pace with or exceeding demand.
-The average construction cost value of new homes over this period is $389,000.
+On average, 0.1 new residents arrive per year per new home between FY-21 and FY-25, indicating that new supply is meeting or exceeding demand.
+The average construction cost value of new homes is $389,000.

-With population expected to remain stable or decline, there should be reduced pressure on housing in the area, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Bells Creek should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development